Githi54/Githi54/README.md

 # 👋 Hi, I'm Mykyta Havrilyuk

-### 🚀 Full-Stack Developer | Passionate Problem Solver | Lifelong Learner
+### 🚀 Software Engineer | Passionate Problem Solver | Lifelong Learner

 ---

 🌱 **About Me**
-I’m a Full-Stack Developer with a passion for building scalable, efficient, and visually appealing web applications.
+I’m a Software Engineer with a passion for building scalable, efficient, and visually appealing web applications.
 I love tackling challenging problems and turning ideas into reality with clean, maintainable code.

 💻 **What I Do**
 - Build **responsive web applications** using modern technologies (React, Node.js, Express, MongoDB, etc.)